Consumer Cellular vs. Verizon

 Consumer Cellular’s plan prices start at $20 per month, and you can purchase up to three phone lines online at Consumer Cellular’s website.
 If you need four lines, you’ll need to give them a call.
 Each additional line costs $15 a month.

 Opting into autopay nabs you $5 monthly savings.
 AARP members also get a 5 percent discount on their monthly bill, but that’s not automatic; make sure to let Consumer Cellular know you’re a member.
-At checkout, we just checked a box indicating that we were a member.
+At checkout, we just checked a box indicating we were a member.

 Did You Know?